 The Council has independent external auditors (Deloitte) and SWAP Internal Audit Services, who provide an internal audit function, Wiltshire being the biggest partner.
-SWAP's internal audit plan is agreed by the Audit Committee and periodic update reports were considered by the Committee throughout 2019/20.
+SWAP's periodic update reports were considered during 2019/20 by the Council's Audit Committee.
 As at April 2020, SWAP Internal Audit completed 66 internal audit reviews, to draft and final report including significant high-risk areas e.g. contract management, programme management and procurement processes.
-One audit on gross loans was given no assurance.
-SWAP has worked closely with the Audit Committee to follow up and monitor implementation.
+This has included action to follow up implementation.
 Overall SWAP assessed the Council's control environment as 'reasonable' with no significant issues raised.
-The Council has been working with the External Auditor to agree an approach to a technical disclosure query associated with fixed asset accounting and more specifically historical balances within the revaluation reserve and capital adjustment account.
-The Council has accepted an 'except for' qualification on these accounts to ensure progress to conclusion of the audit opinion for 2018/19 and 2019/20.
-Details of this conclusion and opinion can be found in the auditor's ISA 260 reports.
+The Council's External Auditor has also ensured a coherent approach to fixed asset disclosures for the 2019/20 accounts in their second year as appointed auditor, having raised issues in 2018/19.